wtak23/airtraffic/sphinx/source/flight-count-analysis.rst

 Data tidying
 ------------

--  First we'll "tidy" up our data so we have a data-structure that are amenable for plotting
+-  We begin by "tidying" up our data so we have a data-structure that are amenable for plotting

+-  First extract list of airports in these three cities

 .. code:: python